tidyverse/tidyverse.org/content/blog/survival-analysis-parsnip-adjacent/index.md

 </div>

-You may notice a new package name here, `censored`.
-The number of models supported in tidymodels is growing.
-The core models live in parsnip, however there are several parsnip-adjacent extension packages with additional models such as [discrim](https://discrim.tidymodels.org/) for discriminant analysis models, [poissonreg](https://poissonreg.tidymodels.org/) for Poisson regression models, and [baguette](https://baguette.tidymodels.org/) for ensemble models via bagging.
-The [censored](https://tidymodels.github.io/censored/) package is the extension package for censored regression.

-Previously we kept the code for the model specifications and their engines in the relevant extension package.
-While this looks like a straightforward solution to keep code modular and maintainable, we are now reaching such richness in available models that we ran into the following: If the model specification for a `bag_tree()` lives in baguette but we want to add an engine for the new "censored regression" mode in censored, censored has to depend on both parsnip and baguette.
-To avoid such dependency structures, we are now moving towards keeping all model specifications in parsnip and the extensions packages contain the engine code.

 ### Model fitting

 For fitting a model, parsnip typically supports a formula and a matrix interface, regardless of the interface of the engine.
 For censored regression models, we are currently only supporting a formula interface.
 Most engines already support this type of interface, and a formula allows us to specify the outcome via the standard [`survival::Surv()`](https://rdrr.io/pkg/survival/man/Surv.html) function, tying together event time and status.